This page is based on a contribution from Paul Welty.

 All contribute equally to a pot at the beginning.
 The winner of each round takes an agreed amount from the pot and the remainder is collected by the overall winner - the player with the lowest cumulative score after round 5.

-Here is Bill Whitnack's page on Push, which is largely based on this page.
+Here is an archive copy of Bill Whitnack's page on Push, which is largely based on this page.